afalkenberg/AIFusionCuda/README.md

 # AIFusionCuda
-This is a collection of fused AI cuda kernels
+This is some code to compare a kernel which does AvgPool, Gelu and a fused version thereof.